Basic rights that tenants and landlords need to be aware of

 October 2018

-People who live in rental accommodations, often face disputes on minor things with their landlord.
+When it comes to rental accommodations, there are some basic rules and rights that tenants, as well as landlords should be aware of, to avoid friction.
+Here's a look at some simple, yet, commonly overlooked aspects People who live in rental accommodations, often face disputes on minor things with their landlord.
 It is, therefore, essential to know what your rights as a tenant are, as well as the rights of the landlord.
 Both parties must respect these rights, to live in harmony.

 Basic things that the landlord must provide with the property